edgeryders/websites-from-discourse/README.md

 # NGI Forward Platform

 Consultation platform developed by Edgeryders OÜ for the NGI Forward project.
-Integrates with Discourse as a CMS backend and discussion space.
+Integrates with the open source forum software [Discourse](https://www.discourse.org/) as a CMS backend and discussion space.

 ## 1. Installation